avalente/appmetrics/README.rst

 Notice that the ``notify`` method tries to cast the input value to an integer, so a ``TypeError`` or a ``ValueError`` may be raised.

+You can use the meter metric also by the ``with_meter`` decorator: the number of calls to the decorated function will be collected by a ``meter`` with the given name.

 External access
 ---------------